NikolaiT/IP-Address-API/README.md

 # IP Address API

 The IP Address API gives you meta information for each IP address such as company and ASN details.
-Furthermore, it allows you to find out security information for each IP address, for example whether an IP address belongs to a hosting provider, is a proxy or belongs to an abuser.
+Furthermore, it allows you to find out security information for each IP address, for example whether an IP address belongs to a hosting provider (`is_datacenter`), is a TOR exit node (`is_tor`), if a IP address is a proxy (`is_proxy`) or belongs to an abuser (`is_abuser`).

-This API tries uses the following sources:
+This API tries uses the following sources/algorithms:

 + huge whois records from regional Internet address registries such as RIPE NCC, APNIC, ARIN and so on
 + public BGP information
 + public blocklists such as [firehol/blocklist-ipset](https://github.com/firehol/blocklist-ipsets)
++ my own datacenter/hosting detection algorithm
++ threat data from public honeypots

 Learn more about how the API works: Visit the [API page](https://incolumitas.com/pages/Datacenter-IP-API/) for more information!